 This is the central repository for Information Technology related questions and topics for Community College of Spokane staff and faculty.
 Announcements will be posted on this home page.
 Additionally, there are Quick Links to many important features of our Information Technology systems.
 Finally, if you use the Search box, you may find additional information in our library of InfoGuides.

-We announced at the beginning of Winter Quarter that the Customer Support Services department of Information Technology is operating longer hours now.
+We are continuing our extended hours in Spring Quarter.
 The hours and services available are outlined below.
 We hope this service helps getting evening courses off to a good start.